dustinpfister/blog_posts/_posts/threejs-box-geometry.md

 ## 1 - Box Geometry in thee.js and what to know first

-This is a post on the Box Geometry Constructor in three.js, and many little related topics that branch off from that.
+This is a post on the Box Geometry Constructor in three.js, and many little related topics that branch off from that specific constructor function in the javaScript library known as threejs.
 This is not a [getting started post on three.js](/2018/04/04/threejs-getting-started/), but many of the examples here will be not so far beyond that point.
-So I assume that you know how to set up a basic client side javaScript project using three.js, and so forth.
+Still I assume that you know how to set up a basic client side javaScript project as I will not be getting into the very basics of setting things up.
+If however you have got your hello world example up and running but would like to learn more about just playing around with a cube, or box of some kind with threejs and a little javaScript code you might gain something of value from reading this post.

 ### 1.1 - Version Numbers matter with three.js